kamsapothecary/kamsapothecary/README.md

 # 💫 About Me:
-🔭 I’m currently working on building a widget!<br>👯 I’m looking to collaborate on smaller projects!
-At least until I can get a few months of learning Python under my belt<br>🤝 I’m looking for help with everything...<br>🌱 I’m currently learning python!<br>💬 Ask me about anything!
-I am a freelance writer and have a BS in Psychology.
+I am currently learning Python, but hope to learn HTML, JavaScript, CSS one day too!
+I am a beginner in coding so I hope to actually do something with it!
+Come on by, have a cup of coffee, and let's chat! am a freelance writer and have a BS in Psychology.

 ## 🌐 Socials: